-Through interactive sessions, a select group of students will participate in self-assessment, learn and read about effective leadership, engage in discussion with respected leaders, participate in exercises designed to develop strong judgment and analytical reasoning, and complete a project that demonstrates the leadership principles they learn.
+Through the School of Law’s Lawyers as Leaders course, students participate in self-assessment, learn and read about effective leadership, engage in discussion with respected leaders, participate in exercises designed to develop strong judgment and analytical reasoning skills, and complete a project that demonstrates the leadership principles they learn.

-His journey in public service began in the early 1960s as aide to Senator Olin Johnston and advocate in the “War on Poverty”, which he continued as a key member of Governor Robert McNair’s staff.
+His journey in public service began in the early 1960s as an aide to Senator Johnston and an advocate in the “War on Poverty,” which he continued as a key member of Governor McNair’s staff.
 He brought together the S.C.
 Highway Commission and Appalachian Commission to construct the 72-mile Cherokee Trail (S.C.
 Hwy.
 11) through the state’s foothills.
 He also helped create the Appalachian Community Service Network, an educational cable channel that later became The Learning Channel.

-After Gov. McNair’s term ended in 1971, Konduros joined him in a new law firm founded by McNair, developing and supervising a governmental affairs practice.
-During his 20-year tenure with the McNair Law Firm he advised Westinghouse in its successful bid to assume operations at the Savannah River Site and helped Palmetto Health CEO Charles Beaman navigate the merger of Baptist Medical Center and Richland Memorial Hospital.
+After Governor McNair’s term ended in 1971, Mr. Konduros joined him in a new law firm founded by McNair, developing and supervising a governmental affairs practice.
+During his 20-year tenure with the McNair Law Firm, Mr. Konduros advised Westinghouse in its successful bid to assume operations at the Savannah River Site and helped Palmetto Health CEO Charles Beaman navigate the merger of Baptist Medical Center and Richland Memorial Hospital.

 Thanks to Mr. Konduros and the Konduros Fishermen Fund, law students will benefit from scholarships, fellowships, and the Konduros Leadership Development Program.